 Off-payroll working in the public sector

-From April 2017, where workers are engaged through their own limited company to work for a public sector body, responsibility to apply the intermediaries rules (commonly known as the IR35 rules) will fall to the public sector body, agency or other third party paying the worker’s company.
+From April 2017, if workers are engaged through their own limited company to work for a public sector body, responsibility to apply the intermediaries rules (commonly known as the IR35 rules) fell to the public sector body, agency or other third party paying the worker’s company.
 The public sector body, agency or other third party will be liable to pay any associated income tax and National Insurance.

-To help the public sector body, agency or other third party to determine whether the intermediaries rules apply, HMRC will provide a new interactive online tool.
-The aim is to support the decision making process, not only for public sector employers, but also for individuals working through their own limited company in the private sector.
+To help the public sector body, agency or other third party to determine whether the intermediary rules apply, HMRC provided a new interactive online tool.
+The aim was to support the decision making process, not only for public sector employers, but also for individuals working through their own limited company in the private sector.

 IR35 was designed to stop employers from releasing their employees from permanent jobs and rehiring them as contractors without the need to pay National Insurance or PAYE tax.
-At the same time it would also remove the work rights (i.e. unfair dismissal, sick pay etc.) of the employee - so IR35 is also designed to prevent exploitation in this respect.
+At the same time, the move also removes the work rights (i.e. unfair dismissal, sick pay etc.) of the employee - so IR35 is also designed to prevent exploitation in this respect.

 What does IR35 mean for you?

 If the contract with your client has the same level of risk, responsibility, liability and control as a permanent employee would, then you could be classed as inside IR35.
-You would therefore not be entitled to the benefits of a corporate tax structure as you are not taking the same risks or have the same level of control as a Director of his/her own limited company.
-Consequently you would have to pay PAYE tax and full National Insurance and the expenses you can claim would be reduced and ultimately you would earn less money
+You would therefore not be entitled to the benefits of a corporate tax structure, as you are not taking the same risks or having the same level of control as a director of his/her own limited company.
+Consequently, you would have to pay PAYE tax and full National Insurance; the expenses you can claim would be reduced, and ultimately you would earn less money.

 Is there any benefit in trading through your own limited company if you are inside IR35?

-If you are inside IR35 you can still claim: travelling and accommodation expenses, 5% of your turnover and benefit from the VAT flat rate scheme.
-So, from a financial point of view it still could be worth it.
+If you are inside IR35 you can still claim travelling and accommodation expenses, 5% of your turnover.
+So, from a financial point of view, it still could be worth it.
 Also, any other contract work you do could also be put through your existing company.

-Accounting IT can review your contract and, drawing on their experience, advise whether or not, in their opinion, it falls foul of IR35.
+Accounting IT can review your contract and, drawing on their experience, advise whether, in their opinion, it falls foul of IR35.

 How to ensure you fall outside of IR35

 IR35 has an extremely complex set of regulations.
 Whilst this is not a comprehensive list, the below pointers should give you a rough idea if you are outside of IR35.
 We would always recommend contacting us for more in-depth IR35 advice and a full assessment of your current situation.

-Financial risk - As an employee your financial risk is limited but, if you are a director of your own limited company, you are always at risk of the client not paying for work carried out.
-In addition, if you need to provide your own equipment (i.e. laptop, mobile phone etc) for work, this is a cost that ultimately can experience a financial loss.
+- Financial risk - As an employee your financial risk is limited but, if you are a director of your own limited company, you are always at risk of the client not paying for work carried out.
+In addition, if you need to provide your own equipment (i.e. laptop, mobile phone etc) for work, this is a cost that can ultimately lead to a financial loss.

-Contract termination - If you have a fixed notice period HMRC can argue that this is like an employee.
+- Contract termination - If you have a fixed notice period, HMRC can argue that this means you are more like an employee.

-Work rights - As a contractor, you should not expect to receive benefits such as holiday pay, sick pay, Christmas bonus etc. from your client.
+- Work rights - As a contractor, you should not expect to receive benefits such as holiday pay, sick pay, Christmas bonuses etc. from your client.